cydergoth/yun_monitor/README.md

 ### Output Configuration

-Each plugin may have some configuration but for now we'll only configure the output plugin and use defaults for the others
+Each plugin may have some configuration but for now we'll only configure the output plugin and use defaults for the others.
+Note that the hostname of the Arudino (by default "Arduino") appears in the full RRD file names under this filepath!

     <Plugin rrdtool>
            DataDir "/mnt/sda1/data/collectd/rrd"